slimane-msb/shortest-path-between-two-locations/README.md

 # shortest-paths-between-two-locations
 Find the best route between two geographical locations in ocalm using graph theory and Dijkstra's algorithm

-## OBJECTIF :
+## purpose :
-On se place sur un terrain à deux dimensions, dont certaines zones sont intraversables.
-On cherche un itinéraire, si possible pas trop long, entre deux points donnés.
+We are placed in a two-dimensional terrain with some regions that cannot be crossed.
+We're looking for a path between two points that is as short as possible.

 ![image](https://user-images.githubusercontent.com/72779962/168636239-8bb82826-490d-4d1e-b05b-ca57ddc36f91.png)

-## INPUT :
+## INPUT:
-Le terrain est un carré de côté n, dont on retire r rectangles intraversables.
-Il est fourni sous la forme d’un fichier texte structuré ainsi :
+The terrain is a square of side n, from which we remove r impassable rectangles.
+It is provided as a file text structured as follows:
-1. la première ligne contient le nombre n,
+1. the first line contains the number n,
-2. la deuxième ligne contient le nombre r,
+2. the second line contains the number r,
-3. les r lignes suivantes décrivent les r rectangles intraversables.
+3. the following r lines describe the r untraversable rectangles.
-Chaque rectangle est décrit par quatre nombres entiers positifs, donnés dans l’ordre : les coordonnées x et y du coin inférieur gauche, la largeur Dx et la hauteur Dy.
-En pratique, on pourra supposer que n est une puissance de deux.
+Each rectangle is described by four positive integers, given in order: the x and y coordinates of the lower left corner, the width Dx and the height Dy.
+In practice, we can assume that n is a power of two.
-Le point de départ a les coordonnées (n/2, 0), celui d’arrivée les coordonnées (n/2, n).
-L’itinéraire à fournir en réponse est une séquence de paires de coordonnées, telle que l’on puisse aller d’un point au suivant en ligne droite sans croiser de zone intraversable.
+The starting point has the coordinates (n/2, 0), the arrival point the coordinates (n/2, n).
+The route to be provided in response is a sequence of pairs of coordinates, such that one can go from one point to the next in a straight line without crossing an impassable zone.

-L’objectif  est de réaliser un programme qui prend en entrée un fichier décrivant le terrain, et qui calcule un itinéraire entre le point de départ et le point d’arrivée.
-On s’intéressera à des terrains de dimensions variées
+The objective is to create a program which takes as input a file describing the terrain, and which calculates a route between the starting point and the finishing point.
+We will be interested in land of various sizes

-# version 1 :
+# version 1:
-On représente le terrain par un tableau t à deux dimensions, dont chaque case correspond à un carré de côté 1.
+The terrain is represented by a two-dimensional array t, each cell of which corresponds to a square of side 1.
-Plus précisément, la case ti,j contient true si le carré dont le coin inférieur gauche a les coordonnées (i, j) est traversable, et false sinon.
-Ce tableau décrit implicitement un graphe :
+More precisely, the box ti,j contains true if the square whose lower left corner has the coordinates (i, j) is traversable, and false otherwise.
+This table implicitly describes a graph:
-— chaque case contenant true est un sommet,
+— each box containing true is a vertex,
-— les voisins d’un sommet sont les cases libres adjacentes (il y en a au maximum 4).
+— the neighbors of a vertex are the adjacent free squares (there are a maximum of 4).

-# version 2 :
+# version 2:
-On résume le terrain par un quadtree .
-Ce quadtree définit un graphe pondéré de la manière suivante :
+The terrain is summarized by a quadtree.
+This quadtree defines a weighted graph as follows:
-— chaque feuille libre du quadtree est un sommet,
+— each free leaf of the quadtree is a vertex,
-— les voisins d’un sommet sont les régions libres adjacentes, — la distance entre deux sommets adjacents est la distance euclidienne entre les centres des deux régions libres correspondantes.
+— the neighbors of a vertex are the adjacent free regions, — the distance between two adjacent vertices is the Euclidean distance between the centers of the two free regions corresponding.

 ![image](https://user-images.githubusercontent.com/72779962/169276762-2954fac7-d1b3-4589-ab4e-5840ee83ffe9.png)